Spectral multiplier theorems and averaged R-boundedness

 \section{Averaged $R$-boundedness}

 Let $(\Omega,\mu)$ be a $\sigma$-finite measure space.
 Throughout the section, we consider spaces $E$ which are subspaces of the space $\mathcal{L}$ of equivalence classes of measurable functions on $(\Omega,\mu).$ Here, equivalence classes refer to identity modulo $\mu$-null sets.
-We require that the dual $E'$ of $E$ can be realized as the completion of
+We require that a subspace $E_0'$ of the dual $E'$ of $E$ is given by